 What Affects the Cost of a Process Service?

-Writer's picture: Atlas LegalAtlas Legal
+- Atlas Legal

 First, to set the scene—most of Iowa is very rural.
 Now, you may think you understand rural, but places like Winneshiek County or Lucas County, Iowa (and many others) can redefine that perspective.
 This past weekend, I had to hike a half-mile up what felt like a mountain, in below-zero temperatures, to a remote cabin in the dark just to get a serve done properly.
 The only thing missing from this story is that it was uphill both ways—or someone chasing me with an axe.

 Do you know what a Level B road is?
 Neither did I until I moved here over 20 years ago.
 And imagine my surprise when I encountered my first Level C road and a Missouri Crossing (Google it!).
-A full 60% of Iowa’s roadways are gravel, which adds an extra layer of difficulty when serving legal papers.
+A full 60% of Iowa’s roadways are gravel, which adds an extra layer of difficulty when serving legal papers and impacts the overall cost of a process service.

 1. Distance & Travel Time

-The farther the serve location is, the higher the cost.
+The farther the serve location is, the higher the process service cost.
 Some rural addresses may require multiple hours of driving, not to mention the possibility of rough roads, detours, or GPS inaccuracies in remote areas.

 2. Rush or Expedited Service